aspose-total-cloud/Aspose.Total-Products/total/android/conversion/pdf-to-xps/_index.md

----title: Convert PDF to XPS via Android SDK in Clouddescription: Cloud APIs & SDKs to Convert PDF to XPS.
+---title: Convert Word to XPS, PDF to XPS FREE Converter or Android SDKdescription: Free Conversion of PDF to XPS by using Android Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---